HBehrens/peynote/README.md

 # Peynote

-Disclaimer: This setup is for people who have some experience with the [Pebble SDK][PebbleSDK], the command line, and have a decent python setup on their Mac.
+Disclaimer: This setup is for people who have some experience with the [Pebble SDK][PebbleSDK], the command line, and have a decent Python setup on their Mac.

 If you follow the steps below you can use your Pebble smartwatch to remote control your Keynote presentation without a Wifi or your phone, directly from your Mac via Bluetooth.